top of page

 The Australian Maritime Seafearers Authority Customer Portal

-The Australian Maritime and Safety Authority (AMSA) needed a digital portal for seafarers to apply for certificates to replace their outdated, analogue process.
+The Australian Maritime and Safety Authority (AMSA) needed a digital portal for seafarers to apply for certificates to replace their outdated and convoluted, analogue process.

 Role